Wednesday, Oct. 2, 2019 (Updated Oct. 13, 2019)

 “I try to be careful with my words.”

 That caution and consider-all-sides perspective are admirable.
 But McIntyre’s complete and abrupt about-face on both questions is troubling, casting doubt on what McIntyre’s true feelings and thoughts might be.

 McIntyre on the issues

-Housing: McIntyre wants everything on the table: further expansion of accessory dwelling units, increased density along transit corridors, relaxing of zoning regulations and plenty of subsidized affordable housing, paid for with new, progressive funding methods and existing fees on growth and development.
+Housing: McIntyre wants everything on the Postponement of a motion, or a vote: further expansion of accessory dwelling units, increased density along transit corridors, relaxing of zoning regulations and plenty of subsidized affordable housing, paid for with new, progressive funding methods and existing fees on growth and development.

 “It has to be a multi-faceted approach,” he said.
 “We need to do it all.”

 McIntyre fully embraces land use changes in Boulder’s residential zones — at least 65% of which are reserved exclusively for single-family homes — to allow duplexes, triplexes and fourplexes.

 “We need to start being more flexible and accommodate different lifestyles,” he said.
 Our land use policies need to reflect that, versus making it difficult.
 We’re not going to come and take someone’s yard away, but we need to change our land use patterns to reach our greenhouse gas goals, to reach our traffic goals, and for many, many reasons,” including affordability.

 “We have an affordable housing goal.
 We’re not going to completely solve our affordability issue just by more, more, more, but we’re not going to do it by sprawl, sprawl, sprawl, either.
 We have to do what we can.”